Group Handover for Drone Base Stations: Performance Analysis

 \subsection{Performance Assessment}

-Both in TS 36.300 \cite{3GPP36300} and our proposal, the number of control packet transmissions per UE is six.
+Both in TS 36.300 \cite{3GPP36300} and our proposal, the number of control packet transmissions {for path switching} per UE is six.
 The reason behind that is the UE contacts with the core network six times to transfer the new connection parameters for the \textit{t-BS}.

-In LTE standard \cite{3GPP36300}, the \textit{s-BS} sends the connection information for related UE to the \textit{t-BS}.
-Every connection between the \textit{s-BS} and the \textit{t-BS} has an acknowledgment message to endorse the receiving of the data.
+In {release-16} \cite{3GPP36300}, the \textit{s-BS} sends the connection information for related UE to the \textit{t-BS}. {Each} connection between the \textit{s-BS} and the \textit{t-BS} has an acknowledgment message to endorse the receiving of the data.
 At the end of the handover process, the \textit{t-BS} informs the \textit{s-BS} for completing the handover.
-Hence, the total number of control packet transmissions by the \textit{s-BS} or the \textit{t-BS} is double the number of UEs.
+Hence, the total number of control packet transmissions by the \textit{s-BS} or the \textit{t-BS} is {twice} the number of UEs.

 In our proposal, the communication between the \textit{s-BS} and the \textit{t-BS} is not performed.
-The \textit{t-BS} knows the secret $f(x)$ function, which the key factor for the confirmation, when the \textit{t-BS} becomes active.
+The \textit{t-BS} {gets} the secret $f(x)$ function, which the key factor for the confirmation, when the \textit{t-BS} becomes active.
 The \textit{s-BS} (terrestrial) authenticates the \textit{t-BS} (UxNB) when the \textit{t-BS} become active at the football stadium.
 Once authentication is confirmed, the \textit{s-BS} shares the secret function with the \textit{t-BS}.
 In the handover process, the \textit{t-BS} performs the confirmation by using the private function.
 The relevant UE sends the public keys $(x_i,f(x_i)P)$ to the \textit{t-BS}.
-The \textit{t-BS} performs modulo addition for each $x_i$ value and elliptic curve addition for each $f(x_i)P$ value.
+The \textit{t-BS} performs addition for each $x_i$ value and elliptic curve addition for each $f(x_i)P$ value.
 Once all the UEs in the group send public values, the \textit{t-BS} compares the total $x_i$ and total $f(x_i)P$.

-When we compare the total handover time for LTE and our proposal, the enhancement of the number of UEs does not change the total handover time in our proposal.
+{The total handover time for LTE and our proposal is compared}, the {surge} of the number of UEs does not change the total handover time in our proposal.
 However, the handover time is proportional to the number of UEs in standards.
-The reason for that is the communication between the \textit{s-BS} and the \textit{t-BS} is getting increased if the number of UEs is too much.
+The reason for that is the communication between the \textit{s-BS} and the \textit{t-BS} getting increased if the number of UEs is too much.